Daniel-KM/Omeka-S-module-IiifServer/README.md

 Current maintainers of the plugin for Omeka 2 and the module for Omeka S:
 * Daniel Berthereau (see [Daniel-KM])

-First version of this module was built for [Mines ParisTech].
+First version of this plugin was built for the [Bibliothèque patrimoniale] of [Mines ParisTech].

 Copyright